JLeeVance/JayVance_code_challenge/README.md

 ```

 The console will become a Docker console, giving you Docker logs output.
 You should now be able to visit the website at http://localhost:8000.

-### Step 6: Submit your work

-To submit your work, create a feature branch for your code, commit your changes,
-push your commits up to your fork, and open up a pull request against `master`.
-Finally, drop a link to your pull request in your application.